Billaferd/QuantumNexus/Card Creation Guidelines.md

 A set of flavour text no longer than 255 characters must also be drafted.

+## Synergies

+Cards should be cohesive and exhibit some types of synergy.

+1. **Theme-Based Synergies**:
+   - Consider the theme or lore of your cards and how they can naturally work together.
+For example, cards with a "mechanical" theme might have synergies that involve repairing or enhancing each other.

+2. **Domain Synergies**:
+   - Cards from the same domain can have built-in synergies.
+For instance, technology-based cards could synergize by combining their abilities to create powerful tech combos.

+3. **Subtype Synergies**:
+   - Subtypes can create natural synergies.
+Cards with the "Squad" subtype might gain bonuses when played alongside other Squad units, encouraging players to build cohesive teams.

+4. **Leader Abilities**:
+   - Leader cards often have abilities that benefit specific types of units or domains.
+Design leader abilities that enhance the strengths of other cards in your deck.

+5. **Upgrade Cards**:
+   - Create upgrades that can be applied to units or assets, boosting their abilities.
+Players should be able to strategize which upgrades to use on which cards to maximize their effectiveness.

+6. **Event and Terrain Synergies**:
+   - Design events and terrain cards that interact with other card types.
+Events might trigger additional effects when specific units are in play, while terrain cards could grant bonuses to units of a certain domain.

+7. **Inter-Domain Synergies**:
+   - Encourage cross-domain synergies where cards from different domains work well together.
+For example, a magic card could enhance the abilities of a technology-based unit, highlighting the interplay between magic and technology.

+8. **Ability Combos**:
+   - Create cards with abilities that naturally combo with other cards.
+For instance, one card might have an ability that freezes an opponent, and another card has an ability to shatter frozen units, allowing for a powerful synergy.

+9. **Balancing Synergies**:
+   - Ensure that synergies are balanced and not overpowered.
+Synergistic effects should be powerful but not so dominant that they make other strategies obsolete.

+10. **Exploration and Discovery**:
+    - Allow players to discover synergies through gameplay.
+Having hidden or unexpected synergies can add an element of strategy and surprise to the game.

+11. **Feedback and Testing**:
+    - Playtest your cards thoroughly to ensure that the synergies work as intended and don't lead to unbalanced gameplay.
+Be open to feedback from players to refine your designs.

+12. **Variety of Synergies**:
+    - Create a variety of synergies, including long-term strategies, short-term combos, and conditional synergies.
+This diversity keeps gameplay engaging and dynamic.

+13. **Communication**:
+    - Ensure that synergies are communicated clearly on the cards themselves.
+Players should be able to understand how different cards work together without ambiguity.

 ## Example

 First, we will select the card type.
 In this case, it will be a Unit type card.
 The subtype will be Squad because these nano-bots operate as a group even though they are extremely small.
 This will appear on the card as `Unit - Squad`.